-Helmut Kohake, managing director of Müller-Technik, tried to move his car seat backwards on a cold winter morning.
+When our managing director gets into his car on a cold winter morning, he wants to move the seat backwards.
+He is startled when he touches it.
 He abruptly pulled back his hand as he touched the lever.
 The metal part was cold as ice.
 This would not have happened if it were made of plastic, he thought to himself.

-After arriving at the offi ce, Helmut Kohake tasked the development department with the problem.
+After arriving at the office, he tasked the development department with the problem.
 The engineers worked meticulously to develop a lever from plastic and tested the construction in two different injection molding processes – with gas-assisted injection and water injection.
 The tests were so successful that Müller-Technik issued a patent for the concept.

 Approximately ten years later the time had come.
 Serial production for the first seat lever from plastic began.
 Volkswagen realized the benefits of a plastic lever.
-From 2014 on, the levers have been installed in the family vans of the secondlargest automaker in the world ensuring that Helmut Kohake and many other drivers will not get cold hands in winter.
+From 2014 on, the levers have been installed in the family vans of the second largest automaker in the world ensuring that he and many other drivers will not get cold hands in winter.

 Müller-Technik reconciles opposites.
 A handwheel on a car seat must be able to withstand a lot.
 At the same time, it should feel good in the hand of the driver.
 It must be pleasant to touch.
 And, finally, it must not cost too much.